ablomm/ablomm-cpu/docs/assembler/labels.md

 In this example, `r1` will have the value `123` when it reaches the loop.
 This is because the program jumps to the label `label`.

-Labels can be used in the same way as a constant (both are identifiers), and can therefore be used in the same way as shown in the [Constants document](constants.md).
+Labels can be used in the same way as any other identier, and can therefore be used in the same way as shown in the [Assignments document](assignments.md).

 For example, labels can be part of an expression: